ACE Spectrum Aspiring Leaders Program

 Connect with other women administrators from your state by joining your ACE State Network.
 Each state network holds a wide range of activities and events throughout the year with the goals of identifying, developing, encouraging, advancing, linking, and supporting (IDEALS) women in higher education administration within that state.

 Women's Leadership Legacy Fund

-Since the establishment, in 1973, the ACE Office of Women in Higher Education, now the Inclusive Excellence Group, ACE has remained steadfast in its commitment to the identification, development, and advancement of women leaders in higher education.
-The Inclusive Excellence Group offers a variety of programs dedicated to preparing women for the next level of leadership.
+ACE is steadfast in its commitment to the identification, development, and advancement of women leaders in higher education.
 The Women's Legacy Fund was established to provide support and create opportunities for women to achieve this goal.

 Creating Global Citizens Initiative

 The U.S. Department of Education awarded ACE a three-year grant to explore internationalization efforts at Historically Black Colleges and Universities (HBCUs).
-The goals of this project are to identify the factors that enhance and impede the internationalization process at HBCUs and to disseminate findings from this action research project to the broader HBCU community.
-A national conference is scheduled for 2013 to disseminate findings and lessons to the broader higher education community.
+The goals of this project were to identify the factors that enhance and impede the internationalization process at HBCUs and to disseminate findings from this action research project to the broader HBCU community.

 Moving the Needle Together: Advancing Women in Higher Education